-SELF-RECHARGING BATTERY BACKUP
+SELF-RECHARGING BATTERY BACKUP SYSTEM

-ProtoSounds® state-of-the-art design includes a self-recharging battery backup system for improved performance at any speed.
-The battery ensures that power to the sound system will remain on during directional changes, setting RESET options or when travelling over dirty track and switches.
-The self-recharging battery backup system is automatically turned on or off whenever track power is turned on or are off.
-There are no switches needed to enjoy the benefits of the automatic battery backup system.
+ProtoSoundsTM state-of-the-art design includes a self-recharging battery backup system for improved performance at any speed.
+The self-recharging battery backup system is automatically turned on or off whenever track power is turned on or off.
+There are no switches to turn on or off to enjoy the benefits of the automatic battery backup system.
+The battery ensures that power to the sound system will remain on during directional changes, setting RESET options, or when traveling over dirty track and switches.